kufreu/kufreu.github.io/final/final.md

 ```
 This minor change was made to the function and `distdir_from_point` was complete.
 To make things make more sense, I recently changed layer to input and center to origin in the final function.

-### discussion
+### the *briefest* discussion
 Having only used open source software and providing all the R scripts and data I used along with somewhat adequate documentation, I believe that this project is incredibly open and reproducible.
 RStudio and QGIS are free to download and the function, `distdir_from_point`, can easily be reproduced and is open to be improved on by others.
+The purpose of making a function is to be reproducible, and given that the data used is provided and one can use their own data as long as its an sf object and either a point or a polygon, the results are replicable.

 ### data
 [census tracts for michigan](data/censusMI.gpkg)